- The Deal

 In Muggins, dominoes are played as usual so that the touching ends match in number.
 Players score for making the two ends of the layout add up to a multiple of five, and also whoever runs out of dominoes scores for those remaining in the other players' hands.

 The game uses a standard set of Western double-six dominoes - 28 tiles in all.
 The game can be played by two to four players.
 A cribbage board is useful for scoring, since scores are totaled as they are made and not at the end of the hand.
+Alternatively the score can be kept using pencil and paper.

 The size of the hand varies with the number of players: